-It should also be noted that when the Model was updated during the Financial Year, the General Protocols provided for by the Model were not updated since they, having already been updated in 2021, were considered relevant and consistent with the system provided for by the new Confindustria Guidelines issued in June 2021.
+It should also be noted that when the Model was updated during the Financial Year, the General Protocols provided for by the Model were not updated since, as they had been updated in 2021, they were deemed sufficiently relevant and consistent with the system indicated by the new Confindustria Guidelines issued in June 2021.

-The term of office of the Supervisory Board, which was renewed by resolution of the Board of Directors of 28 April 2022 as a result of the cessation of the Board of Directors, lasts until the end of the term of office of the current Board of Directors (i.e. until the Shareholders'

-Meeting called to approve the financial statements for the financial year ended 31 December 2024).
+The Supervisory Board serves until the end of the term of office of the current Board of Directors (i.e. until the shareholders' meeting called to approve the financial statements for the year ending 31 December 2024).

-The Supervisory Board is composed of 3 (three) members: Matteo Alessandro Pagani (Chairman), Andrea Mariani and Maurizio Barbieri.
+The composition of the Supervisory Board changed during the year due to the untimely death of one of its members, who had to be replaced.
+The Board currently has 3 (three) members: Matteo Alessandro Pagani (Chairman), Andrea Mariani and Vera Cantoni.
 It is a specially formed body (i.e. not the same as the Board of Statutory Auditors).
 The Board did not consider it necessary to appoint within the Supervisory Board a non-executive director and/or a member of the Board of Statutory Auditors and/or the holder of legal or audit roles within the Issuer, as the coordination of the Supervisory Board with the various parties involved in the internal control and risk management system is ensured by the Model, in particular in accordance with Article 3.5 of the extract of the Model available on the Issuer's website at www.tipspa.it in the "Corporate and Governance" section.
-In fact, the Supervisory Board engages, among other things, in the periodic reporting on its work to the Board of Directors, and it may, also through the Internal Audit work, make communications to the Chairman of the Board of Directors or to the entire Board of Directors, the Board of Statutory Auditors and the Independent Auditors, who may in turn request that the Chairman call a meeting, in all circumstances in which it is deemed necessary or appropriate for the proper performance of their duties and for the fulfilment of the obligations imposed by the Decree.
+In fact, the Supervisory

+Board engages, among other things, in the periodic reporting on its work to the Board of Directors, and it may, also through the Internal Audit work, make communications to the Chairman of the Board of Directors or to the entire Board of Directors, the Board of Statutory Auditors and the Independent Auditors, who may in turn request that the Chairman call a meeting, in all circumstances in which it is deemed necessary or appropriate for the proper performance of their duties and for the fulfilment of the obligations imposed by the Decree.